Electroniq100/GBA-botleg-games-save-injector/README.md

 ## How Can I export a save from a GBA botleg/repro cartridge ?

-You can do so by opening the rom with the emulator called VBA (Visual Boy Advance), once the game is started a .sav file will be created.
+You can do so by opening the botleg ROM with the emulator called VBA (Visual Boy Advance), once the game is started a .sav file will be created.
-Note that it's possible that some botleg Roms won't work correctly on VBA (corrupted save).
+Note that it's possible that some botleg ROMS won't work correctly on VBA (corrupted save).